 Skip to content

-• Custom resources definition (CRD) was added to Kubernetes 1.7.
+• Custom Resource Definitions (CRD) were added to Kubernetes 1.7.

 • CRD added the ability to define custom objects/resources.